geryb-bg/gery-web/blog/Forms with LitElement/article.md

 # The First Mission

-The first component will be an HTML form that stores the mission object inside a property, it will also have a property to store errors and it will not allow you to submit the form if there are errors on the page.
+The first component will be an HTML form that creates a mission object for us, it will have a property to store errors and it will not allow you to submit the form if there are errors on the page.
 The code for this looks as follows:

 ```js
 import { LitElement, html } from 'lit-element';